 For more than 30 years, FairCom has built high-performance, engineering-level database technology that empowers developers to meet their specific data management requirements.
 With low licensing costs, minimal hardware requirements, and little-to-no DBA overhead, FairCom delivers one of the database industry’s lowest total costs of ownership (TCO).
 Its flagship product, c‑treeACE, provides the most robust solution for NoSQL and SQL, allowing developers to enjoy the optimal mix of each technology’s unique performance and ease of data sharing benefits.
 Thousands of ISVs and 43 percent of the Fortune 100 have selected c‑treeACE to power their applications, including Federal Express, Microsoft, NASA and Visa.
-FairCom is headquartered in Columbia, Mo., with offices in Europe, South America.
+FairCom is headquartered in Columbia, Mo., with offices in Europe and South America.
 For more information, visit www.faircom.com.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.